bbopt/solar/README.md

 	SOLAR5 	-28.8817193932
 	SOLAR6 	43,954,935.1836
 	SOLAR7 	-4,972.88703862
-	SOLAR10	42.542949
+	SOLAR10	42.416671
 ```
-`SOLAR10` best solutions found with the help of J. Larson and GOOMBAH in the [IBCDFO package](https://github.com/POptUS/IBCDFO).
+`SOLAR10` best solutions found by Jeff Larson and GOOMBAH in the [IBCDFO package](https://github.com/POptUS/IBCDFO),
+and Tom Ragonneau with COBYQA.

 ### Example